 DIY Guide to Fly Fishing the Bitterroot River in Montana

-The Bitterroot stretches 80 miles from the East Fork Bitterroot near Missoula to the West Fork Bitterroot near Connor, Montana.
-All along its length, the Bitterroot is full of a variety of trout and other fish that have made it one of the best fly fishing river in Western Montana.
+The Bitterroot stretches 80 miles from the confluence of the East Fork Bitterroot and the West Fork Bitterroot near Connor, Montana, to the Clark Fork River near Missoula.
+All along its length, the Bitterroot is full of a variety of trout and other fish, making it one of the best fly fishing rivers in Western Montana.

 This quintessential trout river is an amazing freestone river comprised of miles of fishing features around every bend.
 Between the two forks of the river, anglers will find 80 miles of log jams, drop offs, undercut banks and deep pools and over 20 miles more in the forks themselves.